ericbalawejder/password-generator/README.md

 This way access to the system is restricted if someone is able to access the file system through our deployed application.

-For the systemd service setup, we need to create a script named `password-generator.service` using the following example and put it in /etc/systemd/system directory:
+For the systemd service setup, we need to create a script named `password-generator.service` and put it in `/etc/systemd/system` directory:

 ```
 $ nano etc/systemd/system/password-generator.service